 Part-Time Masters Track

 The part-time track is designed with working students in mind who need the flexibility to take as few as one course per semester (while doing thesis work) and be regarded as part-time.
 Students in the part-time track have the same degree (credit and thesis) requirements and receive the same degree as the regular Masters in Biomedical Engineering track.
 Students in the part-time track must maintain continuous enrollment in the program.
 Students in this track have the flexibility to go between part-time (1 course and thesis) and full-time (2+ courses and thesis) to suit their circumstance.
 Students in the part-time track work with the Masters Program Director and Graduate School to design a suitable course of study.
-Visa restrictions may apply for international applicants.
+Visa restrictions may apply to international applicants who are not lawful permanent residents of the U.S.

 All current Masters students should read and understand the rules associated with the BME ScM program at Brown, specifically in the area of course planning.
 If a change in your course of study is needed, please use the form below as a petition to the Director of the Masters program: